IPASTAT.CONF(5) IPASTAT.CONF(5)

 The include parameter includes one file.
 The include_files parameter

-inside modules' sections, and included files will be included at once.
+inside modules' sections, and contents of included files will be

 included file should have correctly specified parameters with argu-